deislabs/bindle/docs/invoice-spec.md

 ## Top-level Fields

-- `bindleVersion` is required, and should be `1.0.0` for this version of the specification.
+- `bindle_version` is required, and should be `1.0.0` for this version of the specification.
 - `yanked` is a boolean field that indicates whether a Bindle has been yanked.
 This field appears outside of the `bindle` because it is mutable, though it can only be toggled on.
 Once set to true, a Bindle MUST NOT be un-yanked.
 A yanked bundle should never be served in an index or search, but MAY be accessed directly.
 - `yanked_reason` (OPTIONAL) is a string field in which a human-readable reason can be given for yanking the invoice.